carruc/quartz/README.md

 Using this preset as personal blog/site/resume/universe!
-Please support jzha0's and their contributor's amazing work.
+Please support jzha0's and their contributors' amazing work.

 # Quartz v4